Joseph Butore

 Joseph Butore (born 1969) is a Burundian politician who served as Second Vice President of Burundi from 2015 to 2020.
 He was born in Cibitoke, Burundi in 1969.
 He was initially elected as a deputy of the Cibitoke constituency in 2010 and was appointed by President Pierre Nkurunziza as Minister of Higher Education and Scientific Research in 2013.
-In 2015, he was appointed Second Vice President.
+In 2015, he was appointed Second Vice President. until June 2020.

+Since 08 October 2020, Butore has been serving as Secretary General of ARCA, the National Insurance Regulatory and Control Agency.

 On October 25, 2022, he received Russian citizenship.